 Create Moisture-Resistant Walls

-Bathrooms produce a great deal of moisture, and despite the best efforts of users, water inevitably ends up on walls.
-Even with a powerful exhaust fan, water, too, can condense on walls.
+Bathrooms produce a great deal of moisture.
+Despite the best efforts of users, water inevitably ends up on walls.
+Even with a powerful exhaust fan, water can condense on walls.

-Use satin or semi-gloss paint sheens for effective protection against moisture.
-Installing wall tile is another way to protect walls against moisture.
+Use eggshell, satin, or semi-gloss paint sheens for effective protection against moisture.
+Installing wall tiles is another way to protect walls against moisture.
 At a minimum, you may wish to install tile only on the lower half of the wall as a type of wainscot.

 Add Enough Towel Bars and Hooks